Music at the UUMA CENTER Institute

 Music Director: Dr. Glen Thomas Rideout

-A native of Baltimore, Dr. Glen Thomas Rideout holds a bachelor’s degree in voice from Vanderbilt University, a master’s and a doctoral degree in conducting from the University of Michigan, Ann Arbor.
+A native of Baltimore, Dr. Glen Thomas Rideout holds a bachelor’s degree in voice from Vanderbilt University, and graduate degrees in conducting from the University of Michigan, Ann Arbor.
 His conducting mentors include Dr. Jerry Blackstone, Mr. Philip Olsen, Dr. Jamie Washington, Mr. Robin Fountain, Dr. Eugene Cardell Rogers, and Dr. Paul Rardin.
 He has been coached by Dr. Craig Arnold, Dr. Jeffrey Douma, Mr. Theo Morrison, Dr. Carole Ott, Mr. David Wordsworth.
 He has studied voice and vocal pedagogy with Dr. Gayle Shay, Dr. Jonathan Retzlaff, Dr. Dean Southern and Mr. Stephen West.

 Glen Thomas is a member of the Unitarian Universalist Musicians Network, Chorus America, the American Choral Directors Association and Phi Mu Alpha Sinfonia Fraternity.